Graduateshotline

 Places of Work

 Since the work of a phlebotomist includes drawing blood, they are often employed in spaces with extensive use of laboratories.
-They are mostly employed in hospitals, diagnostic and medical laboratories along with doctor’s offices.
-According to the US Bureau of Labor Statistics, almost People who plan to be a phlebotomist must also be prepared for traveling from office to office if they are part of mobile blood donation centers.
-Their work is full-time in nature with shifts that can be of 8 hours, 10 hours, or even 12 hours.
+They are mostly employed in hospitals, diagnostic and medical laboratories, and doctor’s offices.
+According to the US Bureau of Labor Statistics, almost People who plan to be phlebotomists must also be prepared to travel from office to office if they work for mobile blood donation centers.
+Their work is full-time, with shifts that can be 8 hours, 10 hours, or even 12 hours.

 Career Prospects

-This career path has an estimated job increase of 17% from 2019 to 2029 which is way higher than other professions.
+This career path has an estimated job increase of 17% from 2019 to 2029, which is way higher than other professions.
 The projected employment until the year 2029 is estimated to be around 155,500.
-This implies that candidates who opt for this profession will always be in demand and will never have to keenly spend time hunting for jobs.
+This implies that candidates who opt for this profession will always be in demand and will never have to spend time keenly hunting for jobs.
 Their job description essentially implies collecting blood samples from patients for various purposes.
-Though drawing blood would be the most common task they do, they will also have to be efficient in marking the collected samples and storing them efficiently.
-It is expected of them to talk to patients and donors amiably to reduce their nervousness during the process.
+Though drawing blood would be the most common task, they will also have to be efficient in marking the collected samples and storing them efficiently.
+They are expected to talk to patients and donors amiably to reduce their nervousness during the process.

-Candidates will have to verify the credentials of the patient while marking their blood samples since even minor errors in labeling and listing out the samples can create problems of high magnitude.
+Candidates will have to verify the credentials of the patient while marking their blood samples since even minor errors in labeling and listing the samples can create problems of high magnitude.
 Sometimes, apart from labeling the samples, they will also have to enter these details in the database.
-The median salary estimate made by the US Bureau of Labor and Statistics amounts to $36,320 per year.
-This can be calculated to $17.46 per hour.
+The median salary estimate made by the US Bureau of Labor and Statistics amounts to $36,320 per year, which can be calculated as $17.46 per hour.

 Healthcare Industry